twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt02-01-five-kinds-of-right-view%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2021-01-11 rev. proofread by bhante; old: "You will ask, “Everyone can see it?”"
   2020-03-04 rev. title (small letter "of") while editing PDF 05-26 rev. proofread by bhante
   04-21 rev. & add: Content of Publications of Ven.
 Uttamo; Content of Part 2 on "Dhamma Talks by Mogok Sayadaw"